kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 # Hunting For Names

-We all have this fantasy of devoting an entire week to just cleaning up code.
+I'm sure you've had dreams of devoting an entire week to just cleaning up code for a work project.
 But, that wouldn't sit well with exactly 99% of managers and 100% of clients out there.
 The fact is, we have to clean up--surreptitiously--as we go.

 The good news is, you don't need a long stretch of dedicated time to make positive impacts on your code.
 You can get a lot done in small spurts.
 One of my favorite exercises is one of the simplest: _Find_ things to name.
 Look for bits of exposed logic you can define with a name, then replace the logic with the name.